 Are you going to choose life by loving other people who want your love?

 And are you going to turn to God?
-Not necessarily to fill you in ways that people can’t, because if God could fill us perfectly here and now, why would anyone continue to pursue him and why would our hope be in eternity?
+Not necessarily to fill you in ways that people can’t, because if God could fill us perfectly here and now (I mean, to be clear, God could fill us perfectly here and now, He just doesn’t), why would anyone continue to pursue him and why would our hope be in eternity?
 But what I mean is are you going to turn to God to ask him to strengthen and comfort and enliven and hold and encourage and en-wisdom you in the emptiness?

 But then sometimes, they throw you a crumb.
 And the task at hand is to be grateful but equally unmoved by their silence as by their brief reciprocity, reminding yourself their words and actions are a reflection of them and not straight from the mouth and hand of God himself, that they are just mere mortals as you are.

 Keep loving (through prayer and kindnesses), for sure, if you can keep loving expecting nothing in return.
 But keep living and turning to God even in the empty spaces.
 There is mercy there.